Willow Commerce Privacy Policy

 • Require approval workflow for larger orders

-• Match invoice with PO and delivery slips before payment
+• Match the invoice with the PO and the delivery slips before payment

 • Use inventory software that supports PO automation